SpiceGirI/SpicegirI/README.md

 **BYI**

 I don't mind anyone sitting with me.
 I won't yell at you for it like others do.
+Just Please ask first.

 I don't care about any of your petty drama, go find someone else who does.